cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ## Configuration

 The file includes/reach-server.h is designed to be used to configure your use of Reach.
-Use #defines to include or exclude services.  reach-server.h also includes #defines to configure the security of the Reach system.
+Use #defines to include or exclude services.  reach-server.h also demonstrates #defines to configure the security of the Reach system.

 ## Device Information Service